levsero/test_embed/doc/zesettings.md

 </script>
 ```

-None of these elements are mandatory, and elements that are not defined will be based on either the `theme` color or the color [defined from the settings page](https://support.zendesk.com/hc/en-us/articles/115009692388-Configuring-the-components-in-your-Web-Widget), in that order of priority.
+None of these elements are mandatory, and elements that are not defined will be based on either the `theme` color or the color [defined in the settings page](https://support.zendesk.com/hc/en-us/articles/115009692388-Configuring-the-components-in-your-Web-Widget), in that order of priority.

-Some examples of elements you may customize using the properties described above:
+Examples of elements customized using `color` properties:

 ![Widget launcher](https://zen-marketing-documentation.s3.amazonaws.com/docs/en/widget_color_launcher.png)